HridoyVaraby/AI-Blogger/README.md

 1. Create New Post:
    - Navigate to Posts → Add New
-   - Click "Generate with Groq" button
+   - Click "Generate with AI" button
    - Enter topic/keywords
    - Select content parameters
    - Generate and refine content

 2. Bulk Generation:
-   - Navigate to Tools → Groq Blogger
+   - Navigate to Tools → AI Blogger
    - Upload CSV with topics/parameters
    - Queue multiple posts for generation